tumblingprogrammer/blog_entries/scratch-pad.md

 ### Introduction
 _____
-This tutorial will teach you how to set up your Windows system for python development using virtual environments and, more specifically, [virtualenvwrapper](http://virtualenvwrapper.readthedocs.io/en/latest/), a versatile tool that greatly facilitates the process of dealing with virtual environments.
+This tutorial will show you how to set up your Windows system for python development using git, a bash terminal, virtual environments and virtual environment wrapper (`virtualenvwrapper`), a versatile tool that greatly facilitates the process of dealing with virtual environments.

-The tutorial is demonstrated with Windows 7 but with a little bit of google help the reader can apply the concepts to different versions of Windows.
+The tutorial is demonstrated with Windows 7; with a little bit of google help the reader can apply the concepts to different versions of Windows.

 I assume that the reader would want to install both python 2 and python 3 on the same system, which is quite typical for python developers.
 Some readers may even need to install more than one version of the same python (e.g., python 3.5 and python 3.6) but that's beyond the scope of this tutorial ([relatively easy to do, though](https://stackoverflow.com/questions/2547554/official-multiple-python-versions-on-the-same-machine)).
+If you only wanted to install just one major release of python, the tutorial would work too (just tailor your reading accordingly).

 ### Conventions throughout this tutorial
 _____